USDA FoodKeeper – Cold Storage Guidelines

 To check if whole oranges have gone bad, look for any mold growth or dark spots on the skin.
 Check for a strong, unpleasant odor or a fermented smell.
 Squeeze the orange gently to feel for excessive softness or moldy texture.

 Oranges Whole can pose a risk of foodborne illness if not handled properly.
 The main pathogens associated with oranges are Salmonella and E. coli.
-To prevent illness, ensure you wash the oranges thoroughly before peeling or cutting.
+To reduce the risk of foodborne illness, ensure you wash the oranges thoroughly before peeling or cutting.
 High-risk scenarios include consuming unpeeled oranges that have come into contact with contaminated surfaces.

 To extend the shelf life of Oranges Whole, store them in a cool, well-ventilated place away from direct sunlight.
 Refrigeration can help prolong their freshness, but be cautious of excess moisture that may lead to mold growth.
 For optimal flavor, allow oranges to come to room temperature before consuming.
 To prevent drying out, store oranges in a perforated plastic bag or a fruit drawer in the refrigerator.